Thank You For Your Comments!

 Take it easy on social activities.
 If you felt like a beached whale and couldn’t seem to control what you put in your mouth, would you want to go to a party and spend it stuffing your face at the food table?
 A food binge can be great fun, if that’s what you want to be doing—if that’s your way of celebrating good times or good news.
 But if you’re watching your weight—and what woman isn’t at one point or another?—taking her food binge show on the road is the last thing she wants to be doing.

 The same goes for her emotional outbursts.
 It’s hard enough to keep a lid on things at home.
 Do you really want to put her in a situation where she spends the evening either snarling at your friends and family or weeping at every little misinterpreted comment?
-Because during a PMDD episode, a woman’s brain will focus on the negative, and even if you didn’t say or mean anything negative at all, even if you compliment her, her brain is being flooded with negative thoughts and images, and eventually the dam will burst—putting a huge damper on your evening out.
+Because during a PMDD episode, the PMDD brain will focus on the negative, and even if you didn’t say or mean anything negative at all, even if you compliment your partner, her brain is being flooded with negative thoughts and images, and eventually the dam will burst—putting a huge damper on your evening out.

 And then she’ll feel miserable about it.
 About ruining your plans/evening/event.
-Whether she did or did not, if she’s normally in a healthy frame of mind, she will always blame herself for anything that goes wrong during these dark periods of time in her cycle.
+Whether she did or did not, and whether she admits it or not, she will blame herself for anything that goes wrong during these dark periods of time in her cycle.

-So remember to chart her symptoms and plan social events to avoid head-to-head conflicts with her PMDD episodes if at all possible.
+So remember to track her symptoms and plan social events to avoid head-to-head conflicts with her PMDD episodes if at all possible.
 She’ll appreciate you all the more for your understanding.

 Be understanding of her cravings.
-Just as men do, women often seek comfort food when they are feeling miserable.
+Both men and women seek comfort food when they are feeling miserable.
 During a PMDD episode, a woman will especially seek carbs.
-Doing so is a natural way to boost the level of serotonin in her body, and she knows this on a subconscious level.
+Doing so is a natural way to boost, for instance, the level of serotonin* in her body, and she knows this on a subconscious level.
 Where it gets confusing is the food and advertisement industries have done their best to convince us certain foods and drinks are healthy when they are not.
-So while on a very primitive level, your partner’s body is craving something to boost her serotonin levels and make her feel better, what manifests is a desire to eat everything in sight in the hopes of finding that magic solution.
+So while on a very primitive level, your partner is craving something to boost any number of feel-good hormones in her body and make her feel better, what manifests is a desire to eat everything in sight in the hopes of finding that magic solution.

 It’s best to have good quality carbs already on hand for when these cravings strike.
-I find that whole wheat or multi-grain toast with no added sugar jam (not artificial sweeteners, as they can make PMDD symptoms worse), a bowl of whole or multi-grain cereal, or a bit of good quality dark chocolate does the trick.
+I find that multi-grain toast with no-added sugar jam (not artificial sweeteners, as they can make PMDD symptoms worse), a bowl of whole or multi-grain cereal with almond or cashew milk, or a bit of good quality dark chocolate does the trick.
 When we consume large amounts of cheap chocolate candy (or cereal) we are looking for the same effect, but in the wrong place.
-The added calories from the sugar and fat that come along with the added amount of chocolate needed to reach the same serotonin boost as a good quality piece of chocolate only cause our PMDD symptoms to worsen.
+The added calories from the sugar and fat that come along with the added amount of chocolate needed to reach the same feel-good hormone boost as a good quality piece of chocolate only cause our PMDD symptoms to worsen.
 They also cause us to gain weight.

-But sometimes, the woman’s level of serotonin dips so low that nothing short of a pizza will do.
+But sometimes, the woman’s level of feel-good hormones dips so low that nothing short of a pizza will do.
 If that’s the case, then go for it guilt free.
 You might even plan pizza night around her cycle, and see if that improves things.

 Take on some of her workload.
 Whatever you can do to help out, do it with an attitude of love, not resentment.
 If she asks you to help around the house, do what she asks.
 If she wants you to run an errand, please do the same.
 The slightest bit of effort to appreciate what she’s going through will go a long way toward soothing her, and is it really worth the effort to argue over whose turn it is to take out the trash?